andis-sprinkis/tparts/README.md

 Declared as variables `_generic_documents`, `_sitemap_entry`, `_sitemap`

-While the `_values_files_index` is a cache of all template values, the values are subsequently written in the document-level values indices, being resolved according their hierarchy of scopes.
+While the previously mentioned `_values_files_index` is a flat list caching all template values, the values are subsequently written in the document-level values indices, resolved according their document scopes hierarchy.

-When building a document level values index, the values defined on the document scope, like the value `./site/documents/index/_inline_title`, take precedence over the global scope value, like the value `./site/_inline_title`.
+So, when building a document level values index, the values defined on the very document scope, for example the value `./site/documents/index/_inline_title`, take precedence over defined corresponding project scope values, such as `./site/_inline_title`.

 Document level resolved values indices data structure: